wp-plugins/wp-symposium-toolbar/readme.txt

 == Changelog ==

+= 0.22.0. =

+* Bugfix: do not rely on register_activation_hook for upgrades to ensure options are updated
+* Bugfix: WP Symposium, avoid redirecting to WPS profile page upon saving from WP profile page
+* Bugfix: make the plugin work with alternate Search fields like the one proposed by JetPack, and ensure the best possible compatibility with styling its Toolbar items
+* Code cleanup in the JS file, and rename variables to comply with WordPress naming convention

 = 0.21.0. =

 * Bugfix: Styles, default height of the first row in the Site Name frontend dropdown menu